BGCG/project1/README.md

 On smaller screen sizes, the main changes I have made is to decrease the line spacing of p elements and make the div elements cover the background images rather than have a small margin in larger screens.
 In the responsive design for smartphones and iPads, the form element has the label on top of the input boxes rather than beside.
 All these changes are to enhance the readability of the text on smaller devices.

-Previously I had headers for the events and eat+drink page, 'Events in Edinburgh' and 'Edinburgh food and drink', respectively, but I found them difficult to control in the responsive design process - often being misplaced on smaller screens and the start of the page looking a bit 'text heavy' without the extra space that you have on larger screens.
+Previously I had headers for the events and Eat+Drink page, 'Events in Edinburgh' and 'Edinburgh food and drink', respectively, but I found them difficult to control in the responsive design process - often being misplaced on smaller screens and the start of the page looking a bit 'text heavy' without the extra space that you have on larger screens.
 I opted instead to get rid of the headings and instead underline the active pages in the navigation bar so the user knows which page they are viewing.
 I used the `text-decoration:underline;` as for an unknown reason the border-bottom the line was placed awkwardly low in respect to the navigation bar.
 Although I have no stylistic control when using the `text-decoration: underline;` I thought this was the best option in this circumstance.
 At first it didn't work when I wrote `.active {text-decoration: underline}`.
 Then I realised due to the CSS hierarchy I would have to first target the menu id selector followed by the active class selector - `#menu .active{text-decoration: underline}`.

-On the eat+drink page I wanted to align the two images side by side as initially they were in a column when using `display:inline-block`.
+On the Eat+Drink page I wanted to align the two images side by side as initially they were in a column when using `display:inline-block`.
 I wrapped the images in a container with their own separate div's insides and used `display: flex;` on the container which gave the desired effect.
 I found this [video](https://www.youtube.com/watch?v=JtR2XKFj9tQ) by Cem Eygi Media very helpful in troubleshooting this issue.

 ### **Key testing points** ###